 For a number of years, I was a proprietary day trader.
 This means I traded at a firm, using their money, and they took a cut of my profits.
 The office had a risk manager.
 He wasn’t over our shoulders.
 He let us trade, but I was always aware that he was monitoring risk.
 If a loss was getting big or I was losing more than I was supposed to, there would be a tap on the shoulder and I would need to explain myself.
 If I messed up for the day (lost more than I was supposed to, called “blowing up”), I had to send an email explaining myself.

 When that happens, it helps reduce future incidents.
 Taking a trade isn’t worth the hassle of feeling ashamed and explaining how I messed up.

-You don’t need to actually send an email, but try to generate that feeling of accountability that someone does care if you follow your rules.
+You don’t need to actually send an email, but try to generate that feeling of accountability that someone is watching you to make sure you follow your rules.
 That feeling can help curb some impulses.

 More than a decade after I had to send emails, I still feel like I need to if I have a bad day.
 That imprinted behavior, that feeling of accountability, continues to work for me to this day.

-While you are trading, imagine you have a group of students watching you.
-They know your trading method, or are trying to learn it, and so they are watching you trade.
+While you’re trading, imagine you have a group of students watching you.
+They know your trading method, or are trying to learn it, and so they’re watching you trade.
 They know enough to ask questions if you do something you aren’t supposed to, and to be awed when you take valid trade setups.

-You could imagine that you are streaming your trading screen live on a webinar, or that you are recording your trading session for others to watch.
+You could imagine that you’re streaming your trading screen live on a webinar, or that you’re recording your trading session for others to watch.

 Often, this extra accountability can help curb some of our impulses.